vic-ma/howtodismantle.github.io/_posts/2024-08-30-Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners .md

 It offers even more options to give the scanneruser a feedback because it comes with a Display.

 From a technical standpoint, setting the display content works similiar to operate the LEDs.
 We will just send a "display!"
 MQTT message to the gateway.
 ProGlove offers different kind of templates for displaying the message on the display.
 These templates can be seen in the [documentation](https://docs.proglove.com/en/screen-templates.html).
-In out case we use a simple one called PG1 with two variable fields, a header and a body text.
+In our case we use a simple one called PG1 with two variable fields, a header and a body text.

 The following JSON string shows a sample of the "display!" command.
 Beside the name of the template and the serial number of the destintion scanner, there are two variable fields we need to fill: "display_field_header" is the upper part of the display template, "display_field_text" is the lower part with small font.